So, this weekend I did a thing!

 Installation

 No special install procedure is required.
-The script can be used stand-alone or with Ansible The IONOSinventory.py has been tested with Python 3.8
+The script can be used stand-alone or with Ansible.
+IONOSinventory.py has been tested with Python 3.8.

 Configuration

-To use the scrip is recommended to export your IONOS credential for a user with admin access as environment variables:
+To use the script, it is recommended to export your IONOS credentials for a user with admin access as environment variables:

 export IONOS_USERNAME="[email protected]" && export IONOS_PASSWORD="your password"

-or Is possible to specify username and password inside the file itself (recommended ONLY for dev purposes)
+Or it is possible to specify username and password inside the file itself (recommended ONLY for dev purposes):

 ###############################################